 Employers in the transportation industry face heavy regulation under the U.S. Department of Transportation (DOT) and/or Federal Motor Carrier Safety Administration (FMCSA), as well as state and local requirements for safety and licensing.
 In addition to DOT and FMCSA, transportation industry employers must also comply with all applicable federal, state, and local laws regarding labor and employment.

-Our firm understands the challenges that transportation companies face, and we work with your business—whether you provide long-haul trucking, regional shuttle, bus and limousine service or other forms of transportation for people and products—in all aspects of employment law matters, from advice and counsel to defending complex litigation.
-Our services for transportation industry clients include:
+Our firm understands the challenges that transportation companies face, and we work with your business — whether you provide long-haul trucking, regional shuttle, bus and limousine service or other forms of transportation for people and products — in all aspects of employment law matters, from advice and counsel to defending complex litigation.

 - Advising and working with clients to establish best drug testing policies and practices, including compliance under DOT, state and local drug testing regulations;